levogevo/ffmpeg-builder/README.md

 By default, this project will build a static `ffmpeg` binary in `./gitignore/sysroot/bin/ffmpeg`.

 The user-overridable compile options are:
-- `ENABLE`: configure what ffmpeg enables (default: lcms2 libaom libass
+- `ENABLE`: configure what ffmpeg enables. default: lcms2 libaom libass